Making Connections at the Works Museum

 The biggest tool the students used was the power drill, used for drilling holes in the sides of the circuit boxes.
 They were very excited and frequently asked, “Can I go next?” or “Can we do it again?”
 They compared the power drill to previous activities and tools to learn about how different tools produce different results.
 Several times the students shared funny moments when the drill clamp was so tight no one except Frances could undo it.

 It was clear that the Success Academy students loved soldering.
 There were lots of calls of “I call that one!” as they made their way over to the soldering station at one end of The Workshop.
 Megan, one of The Works Museum’s Educators, taught about safety and about the several intricate steps required in soldering.
 “But the hardest part,” she said, “is patience – waiting for the solder to melt.”
 (Full honesty: I had to ask the kids what “flux” is because I had no idea!
-It’s a substance used to lower the melting point of solids so they melt more quickly.)
+It’s a cleaning agent that removes oxidation from metal to allow solder to bond to it.)
 Then everyone set to work soldering wires to metal plates.